 Their second joint venture came just a week later and has ever since held a hallowed place in the recollections of those who were there, many who were not, and some who can't be sure one way or the other.
 Called simply The Piano Drop, it was an afterthought to the Media Mash, and Country Joe agreed to hang around and play again.
 The site was east of Seattle near Duvall on a farm owned by jug-band musician Larry Van Over.
 Country Joe aside, the real entertainment would be provided by a rented helicopter and an ancient upright piano bought at Seattle's St. Vincent de Paul charity for $25.

 When the time came, nearly 3,000 people gathered in a pasture, eyes to the sky, ears awaiting the whup whup of rotor blades.
 Soon the helicopter appeared, the piano slung below, swinging back and forth like a giant inverted metronome, making it very difficult to tell exactly where it might end up if released.
 The crowd pulled back, and after much frantic urging by Van Over, the pilot let loose his load.
-The Steinway plummeted about 150 feet to the ground, landing not with the hoped-for explosion of wood, wire, and the epic closing chord of the Beatles "A Day in the Life," but virtually intact, with an unmusical thud.
-No matter, people were thrilled, and the success of the event was an inspiration later that year for one of the first outdoor rock festivals, the Sky River Rock Festival & Lighter Than Air Fair.
+The ancient Steinway plummeted about 150 feet to the ground, missing a pallet of logs and landing in the mud, not with the hoped-for explosion of wood, wire, and the epic closing chord of the Beatles "A Day in the Life," but largely intact, and with an unmusical thud.
+No matter, people were thrilled, and the success of the event was an inspiration later that year for one of the first multi-day outdoor rock gatherings, the Sky River Rock Festival & Lighter Than Air Fair.

 Ministers, Mimes, and Naughty Words